JawnyMcPhearson/Ranch-De-Caniche/README.md

-# Ranch De Caniche

-Madrazo's Ranch With Cinema, originally created by AleBrambi45 and modified by TayMcKenzieNZ with permission.
+*"Sit down, shut up and relax!"*

+Located along the Senora Road in Vinewood Hills, situates a ranch previously owned by Martin Madrazo.

-'Ranch De Caniche' translates to French, meaning 'Poodle Ranch'.
+'Ranch De Caniche' translates from French to 'Poodle Ranch'

 This resource is for FiveM usage with the understanding that you will not edit or reupload elsewhere.

 It is to work alongside [[pmms](https://github.com/kibook/pmms)] for playing content on the cinema screen, as well as [[fivem-scenarios](https://github.com/kibook/fivem-scenarios)] for interacting with scenarios around the world, including the cinema seats.

+This MLO is a joint project in collaboration with @AleBrambi45 with his permission that I am able to release and add additional changes, and @SMGMissy who provided the taxidermy addon props.

+ It is **FREE** for FiveM and should not be leaked, sold or copied.

+# **FEATURES:**

+* Two story building :house_with_garden:
+* 2 Offices :desktop_computer:
+* 9 Bedrooms :bed:
+* 2 Walk In Wardrobes :womans_clothes:
+* Enterable Garage :oncoming_automobile:
+* Working Stable Doors :horse:
+* Weeds & Unnecessary Props Removed :tanabata_tree:
+* Cinema With Seating for 43 Players :popcorn:
+* Car Gens - Volatus Helicopter, Ride On Lawn Mower, Quad Bike in garage, Tractors and ranomized vehicle spawn on driveway  :oncoming_automobile:
+* Taxidermy heads credit of @SMGMissy :deer:
+* Optional XMAS Additions :christmas_tree:

 # Screenshots